-20.~Verbitskii V.I., Gorban A.N. {\em Simultaneously dissipative operators and quasi--thermodynamicity of the chemical reactions systems} // Advances in Modelling and Simulation, Tassin (France): AMSE Press.
-1991.-- V.26, N 1.-- P.13--21.
+20.~Verbitskii V.I., Gorban A.N. {\em Simultaneously dissipative operators and quasi--thermodynamicity of the chemical reactions systems}, Advances in Modelling and Simulation, Tassin (France): AMSE Press.
+1991.
+V.26, N 1.
+PP.13--21.

-21.~Verbitskii V.I., Gorban A.N. {\em On one approach to the analysis of stability of nonlinear systems and differential inclusions} // Advances in Modelling and Analysis, A. Tassin (France): AMSE Press.-- V.19, N 4, 1994.-- P.15--27
+21.~Verbitskii V.I., Gorban A.N. {\em On one approach to the analysis of stability of nonlinear systems and differential inclusions}, Advances in Modelling and Analysis, A. Tassin (France): AMSE Press.
+V.19, N 4, 1994.
+PP.15--27